Characterizing the quantum field theory vacuum using temporal Matrix Product states: Conclusion

 \section{Conclusion}

-We have explicitly constructed the ground state of a QFT obtained from the continuous limit of the Ising model as an MPS.
-We have done it by exploiting both Hastings's observation that the Euclidean time evolution generates a continuous MPS in imaginary time and the Lorentz invariance emerging at the critical point.
+We have explicitly constructed the ground state of a QFT obtained from the continuous limit of the Ising model as an MPS with fixed bond-dimension.
+We have done it by exploiting both Hastings's observation that the Euclidean time evolution generates a continuous MPS in the imaginary time direction and the low energy Lorentz invariance emerging at the critical point.

-These two ingredients allow to characterize the QFT by studying the properties of the tMPS, a continuous MPS emerging, as a result of the Trotter expansion, along the temporal direction.
-As a result we have identified the QFT with the one first obtained by Zamolodchikov as the continuous limit of the Ising model perturbed with a weak magnetic field.
+These two ingredients allow characterizing the QFT by studying the properties of the tMPS, a continuous MPS emerging, as a result of the Trotter expansion, along the temporal direction.
+Having obtained a field theory in the vicinity of the Ising critical point a natural question is if we can obtain its spectrum by the simple modification of the Ising fixed point.

-This result supports earlier claims \cite{TOI+08,RL+18} that the finite entanglement phenomenon is equivalent to perturbing the critical Hamiltonian with the lightest relevant field with the correct symmetry properties.
-In particular in our case, since the $Z_2$ symmetry of the Ising model is broken in the finite entanglement regime, we can identify the relevant perturbation corresponding to the finite entanglement phenomenon with a parallel magnetic field.
+In order to answer this question, we have characterised the spectrum of the reduced density matrix of half-infinite tMPS and found it in agreement at low (entanglement) energies with the one of the Ising field theory perturbed by a ``thermal'' relevant operator \cite{cho_universal_2017}.

-Our identification, however, opens a new puzzle, since in our transfer matrix some of the expected excitations are absent.
-We leave the solution of this puzzle to further studies.
+Our results seem to suggest that the finite bond dimension suffice in order to have a well defined field theory in the continuum, without any further cut-off.
+This aspect needs to be further characterised and understood, as possible generalization of our construction to higher dimensions.